Through this initiative, state and local government leaders can apply for:

 The state and local leaders selected to participate in this initiative will serve as a model for others across the United States, demonstrating that state and local governments can create and use rigorous evidence to address challenging social problems.

 A two-page overview of the initiative is available here.

-To learn how randomized evaluations can inform important policy questions, see An Introduction to the J-PAL State and Local Innovation Initiative.
+To learn how randomized evaluations can inform important policy questions, see the J-PAL State and Local Innovation Initiative Policy Brief.